Team

 Research Objectives:

-Investigate how users save a recipe and what happens after
+Find out how users save recipes and what happens

-Identify what will encourage them to cook more
+See what could motivate them to cook more often

 Research Takeaways: